Sebastianchr22/GDMC-master/README.md

     'conda install <dep>', or
     'pip install <dep>'

+Another common issue, is to attempt executing McEdit.py using Python 3.
+McEdit is only Python 2 compatible.

 # Running the code
 Getting the code means to simply clone this repo, and 'cd' into it through the Anaconda terminal (only into GDMC-master folder)